-The time required to crack an encryption algorithm is directly related to the length of the key used to secure the communication.
+The time required to crack an encryption algorithm is directly related to the length of the key used to secure the data.

 Every now and then, our development team comes across someone still using antiquated DES for encryption.
 If you haven’t made the switch to the Advanced Encryption Standard (AES), let’s take a look at the two standards and see why you should!